axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-01-02-the-fiat-system-has-been-good.markdown

 ---
 layout:   post
-title:    "The Fiat System Has Been Good - 02 of 12
+title:    "The Fiat System Has Been Good (2/12)
 "
 subtitle: "TEMPLATE"
 authors:  "Matt Perez"